Inedo/inedo-docs/InedoAgent/installation/installation-guide.md

-﻿---
+---
 title: Installation Guide
-subtitle: Installation Guide
+subtitle: Inedo Agent Installation Guide
 sequence: 10
-keywords: inedo, inedo agent, installation
+show-headings-in-nav: true
 ---

-## Using the Installer {#installer data-tile="Using the Installer"}
+The Inedo Agent is really easy to install.
+You can use our GUI-based installer (step-by-step guide follows), or use the [silent installation](/docs/inedoagent/installation/silent-installation) or [manual installation](/docs/inedoagent/installation/manual) options.

 ### 1. Pre-Installation Check List {#preinstall data-title="1.
 Pre-Installation Check List"}

  There are no intense server requirements, and support all modern version of Windows (7+/2008+).
 Before installing, consider the following:

 {.docs}
 - **.NET Framework 4.5.2** – Requires .NET 4.5.2 or later; this is already installed on Windows Server 2012, and you can [download it from microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=30653) on earlier servers
-- **Firewall (Inbound)** – the agent will listen on the port of your choosing
+- **Firewall (Inbound)** – the agent will listen on the port of your choosing (default 46336)

 ### 2. Download Inedo Agent {#download data-title="Download Otter Windows Agent"}